core-wg/oscore/draft-ietf-core-object-security.md

 \[Ed.
 Note: Reconsider use of Vary\]

-Intermediaries must not insert, delete, or modify the value of the OSCORE header field since that violates its integrity and leads to an OSCORE error.
+Intermediaries must not insert, delete, or modify the OSCORE header since that violates its integrity and leads to an OSCORE error.

 In case of HTTP redirects the OSCORE header field should be preserved.
-However, in order for a server to which the message is redirected to suceessfully process the request it needs to support OSCORE as well as have access to the relevant security context.
+However, in order for a server to which the message is redirected to succeessfully process the request it needs to support OSCORE as well as have access to the relevant security context.

-Using the Augmented Backus-Naur Form (ABNF) notation of {{RFC5234}}, including the following core ABNF syntax rules defined by that specification: ALPHA (letters) and DIGIT (decimal digits), the HTTP OSCORE header field is as follows.
+Using the Augmented Backus-Naur Form (ABNF) notation of {{RFC5234}}, including the following core ABNF syntax rules defined by that specification: ALPHA (letters) and DIGIT (decimal digits), the HTTP OSCORE header field value is as follows.

 ~~~~~~~~~~~~~~
 base64-char = ALPHA / DIGIT / "_" / "-"